 - The cable entry point may exceed 167 °F (75 °C).
-Take suitable precautions when selecting the cable. - The equipment may be used with flammable gases and vapors with apparatus groups IIA, IIB, and IIC: - T5 in the ambient temperature range: -67 °F (-55 °C) to 167 °F (75 °C) - T4 in the ambient temperature range: -67 °F (-55 °C) to 185 °F (85 °C) - Only suitably trained personnel should install the detector, in accordance with the applicable code of practice, such as EN 60079-14:1997. - Only suitably trained personnel should inspect and maintain the detector, in accordance with the applicable code of practice, such as EN 60079-17. - Only suitably trained personnel should repair the detector, in accordance with the applicable code of practice, such as EN 60079-19. - The certification of this equipment relies upon the following materials used in its construction: - Enclosure: 316L stainless steel - Window: sapphire glass - If the equipment is likely to come into contact with aggressive substances, take suitable precautions to prevent it from being adversely affected, thus ensuring that the type of protection provided by the equipment is not compromised. - Aggressive substances: acidic liquids or gases that may attack metals or solvents that may affect polymeric materials. - Suitable precautions: regular checks as part of routine inspections or establishing from the material's data sheets that it is resistant to specific chemicals. - To maintain the IPx6 and Type 6P ingress protection ratings, NPT plugs shall be torqued to a value of 90 Nm (67 lbft).
-In addition, a suitable thread sealant, such as PTFE tape, shall be applied to NPT threads for submersion applications.
+Take suitable precautions when selecting the cable. - The equipment may be used with flammable gases and vapors with apparatus groups IIA, IIB, and IIC: - T5 in the ambient temperature range: -67 °F (-55 °C) to 167 °F (75 °C) - T4 in the ambient temperature range: -67 °F (-55 °C) to 185 °F (85 °C) - Only suitably trained personnel should install the detector, in accordance with the applicable code of practice, such as EN 60079-14:1997. - Only suitably trained personnel should inspect and maintain the detector, in accordance with the applicable code of practice, such as EN 60079-17. - Only suitably trained personnel should repair the detector, in accordance with the applicable code of practice, such as EN 60079-19. - The certification of this equipment relies upon the following materials used in its construction: - Enclosure: 316L stainless steel - Window: sapphire glass - If the equipment is likely to come into contact with aggressive substances, take suitable precautions to prevent it from being adversely affected, thus ensuring that the type of protection provided by the equipment is not compromised. - Aggressive substances: acidic liquids or gases that may attack metals or solvents that may affect polymeric materials. - Suitable precautions: regular checks as part of routine inspections or establishing from the material's data sheets that it is resistant to specific chemicals.

-Refer to Product certifications for more information about product certifications.
+Refer to Section 1.4.5 for more information about product certifications.

-2.5 Installing cables
+2.5 Install cables